Peter Slipper: Resignation as Speaker of the House

 Slipper announced his resignation in Parliament on 9 October 2012.
 Earlier in the day a motion of no confidence was defeated by one vote (69/70).
 However, key independent members Tony Windsor and Rob Oakeshott, despite voting against the earlier no confidence motion, later informed Slipper that they could not continue to support him as Speaker given the damning text messages.
 Slipper later entered Parliament and, when announcing his resignation, said:

 He then moved to the crossbench as an independent member of the House.

 On 11 May 2013, he apparently joined the Palmer United Party, also known as the (revived) United Australia Party.
 This situation was short-lived; just hours after announcing his membership had been accepted, the party released a statement on its website announcing members had decided to revoke Slipper's membership under clause D26 of the constitution of the party.
 Slipper, however, claimed that he had withdrawn his application for membership after finding out that the party had announced without his knowledge that he was joining.

-Slipper stood as an independent candidate in the Division of Fisher at the 2013 federal election, but his replacement as LNP candidate, Brough, won the seat resoundingly.
+Slipper stood as an independent candidate in the Division of Fisher at the 2013 federal election, but his replacement as LNP candidate, Mal Brough, won the seat resoundingly.
 Brough subsequently faced a Federal Police investigation in relation his role concerning the theft of the Speaker's diary and announced he would not contest the following election.